-The 2016A-1 Bonds are being issued for the purpose of financing the costs of (i) various capital expenditures set forth in the Commission's current or any prior ten year capital plan, including but not limited to the reconstruction of roadbed and roadway, the widening, replacing and redecking of certain bridges and/or the rehabilitation of certain interchanges, (ii) a required deposit to the Debt Service Reserve Fund, and (iii) a portion of the costs of issuing the 2016A Bonds.
+The 2017A-1 Bonds are being issued for the purpose of financing the costs of (i) various capital expenditures set forth in the Commission's current or any prior ten year capital plan, including but not limited to the reconstruction of roadbed and roadway, the widening, replacing and redecking of certain bridges and/or the rehabilitation of certain interchanges, (ii) a required deposit to the Debt Service Reserve Fund, and (iii) the costs of issuing the 2017A-1 Bonds.

-The 2016A-2 Bonds are being issued to provide funds to finance a portion of the costs of (i) the current refunding of the outstanding Refunded FRN Bonds, and (ii) the costs of issuing the 2016A Bonds.
+The 2017A-2 Bonds are being issued to provide funds to finance the costs of (i) the advance refunding of the outstanding Refunded Bonds, and (ii) the costs of issuing the 2017A-2 Bonds.